Unleash

 Blue-green deployment

-Blue-green deployment is a release management strategy that maintains two identical production environments, called “blue” and “green,” where only one serves live traffic at any given time.
-When deploying a new version, the inactive environment is updated with the new code, thoroughly tested, and then traffic is switched instantaneously from the active environment to the updated one.
-This approach provides a reliable rollback mechanism since the previous version remains intact in the now-inactive environment.
+Blue-green deployment is a strategy that maintains two identical production environments, commonly referred to as “blue” and “green.”
+At any given time, only one environment serves live traffic while the other remains idle.
+When deploying a new version, the application is deployed to the idle environment, thoroughly tested, and then traffic is switched over instantaneously.

 Progressive delivery